cossatot/wnfs_stress/manuscript/manuscript.md

 # Introduction

-In the Himalaya and Tibet, it has been observed for decades that thrust earthquakes take place at the low-elevation rangefronts surrounding the plateau, while normal and strike-slip earthquakes occur in the elevated interior (e.g., *Molnar and Tapponnier, 1978; Elliott et al., 2010*) (Figure
+In the Himalaya and Tibet, it has long been observed that thrust earthquakes take place at the low-elevation rangefronts surrounding the plateau, while normal and strike-slip earthquakes occur in the elevated interior (e.g., *Molnar and Tapponnier, 1978; Elliott et al., 2010*) (Figure